Duke of Edinburgh

 The purpose of creating their display was to show that, with a little creativity, ‘rubbish’ can be reused and re-loved whilst raising awareness of plastic pollution in our oceans.
 Pupils in Evergreen are very eco-friendly and are particularly motivated during lessons that touch on environmental issues.

-Evergreen has a whole curriculum area titled, ‘Saving Our Planet’ and created this display to highlight their work.
-The board includes artwork and posters students designed and created, to raise awareness of environmental issues amongst their schoolmates and staff members.
-It also includes letters pupils wrote to Sir David Attenborough in English lessons.
+Evergreen has a whole-school topic titled, ‘Saving Our Planet’ and created this display to highlight their work on this theme.
+The board includes artwork and posters students have designed and created, to raise awareness of environmental issues amongst their schoolmates and staff members.
+It also includes letters pupils wrote to Sir David Attenborough.
 These letters thanked him for making enjoyable programmes, raising awareness of environmental issues and generally being a massive inspiration to all of Evergreen’s students and staff!
 Amazingly, Sir David replied thanking students for their kind words and that he is glad Evergreen students are doing their best to protect the planet too!

 We plan to secure the Green Flag Award by the end of the academic year!